 Can masks be made again in Fay?

-or subsidiary of it still in town manufacturing other surgical supplies -- can reboot the old product production
+corporation or subsidiary of it still in town manufacturing other surgical supplies -- can reboot the

-cent to make someone an offer he can't refuse.
-Rants&Raves reached out for comment to the company
+funding cent to make someone an offer he can't refuse.
+Rants&Raves reached out for comment

 "Quote Of The Day" that must include an expletive